AineNicD/pands-project/README.md

   * Collected by the same person
   * Measured using the same instruments
 * The task it poses of discriminating between three species of Iris from measurements of their petals and sepals is simple but challenging.
 * The data are real good quality data.
-In principle and in practice, test datasets could be synthetic and that might be necessary or useful to make a point.
+In principle and in practice, test datasets could be synthetic and that might be necessary or useful to make a point."
 ~~~
 [ref](https://stats.stackexchange.com/questions/74776/what-aspects-of-the-iris-data-set-make-it-so-successful-as-an-example-teaching/74901#74901)